Glossary

 Session

 The state of using a service from login to logout.
-Sessions may automatically expire after a period of inactivity.
+Sessions may automatically expire after a certain period of time.

 Token